Symmetry breaking at a topological phase transition: Simulation and fitting algorithms

-We benchmarked the diffusive Metropolis dynamics against the event-chain Monte Carlo algorithm~\cite{Michel2015EventChain}.
-Event-chain Monte Carlo inverts Metropolis: rather than proposing a single discrete spin translation before drawing a random number to decide whether or not to accept the move, event-chain Monte Carlo draws the random number and then continuously advances an `active spin' (in a fixed direction) until a Metropolis rejection would have occurred.
-This defines an `event' and induces a new active spin.
-We draw observations after each event-chain Monte Carlo time step, defined as $N$ units of continuous event-chain time.
-In the description of Fig.~\ref{fig:SymmetryBreaking}d in the main text, we stated that the event-chain Cram\'{e}r-von Mises statistic $n \omega_{\phi_m,n}^2$ decreasing with temperature reflects improved mixing at lower temperatures.
-This is because increased event rate (with decreasing temperature) leads to more changes in the active spin per unit of simulation time.
+We benchmarked the diffusive local Metropolis dynamics against the event-chain Monte Carlo algorithm~\cite{Michel2015EventChain}.
+Event-chain Monte Carlo inverts Metropolis: rather than proposing a single discrete spin translation before drawing a random number to decide whether to accept the move, event-chain Monte Carlo draws the random number and then continuously advances some \emph{active spin} at fixed (anticlockwise) velocity $v > 0$ until a Metropolis rejection would have occurred at some \emph{particle-event time} $t_\eta > 0$.